Distributed Stochastic Proximal Algorithm on Riemannian Submanifolds for Weakly-convex Functions: Introduction

 \section{Introduction}

 \IEEEPARstart{W}{ith} the increasing need to reduce computational cost and privacy protection in large-scale optimization problems, distributed optimization has attracted much research attention in recent years, where all the agents work cooperatively to solve the problem.
 It is worth noting that decision variables in some particular applications have manifold structure, e.g., distributed spectral analysis \cite{huang2020communication, kempe2004decentralized}, deep learning in hyperbolic space \cite{Yang2024ICML}, or with orthogonal constraints \cite{vorontsov2017orthogonality}, sparse blind deconvolution \cite{Zhang_2017_CVPR}.
-Therefore, each agent needs to obey a nonlinear and nonconvex manifold constraint when solving the problems, which brings challenges and difficulties in designing distributed algorithms.
+Therefore, agents need to obey a nonlinear and nonconvex manifold constraint when solving the problem, which brings challenges and difficulties in designing distributed algorithms.